amead77/PYTHON-authlog/README.md

  if the number of failed attempts is >= failcount.

  currently in use on my RPi because it's always connected and powered on.
-Every day people try to log in. at various points I've tried to implement keyboard input, but over shh (even with sshkeyboard) it breaks due to blocking input. curses can suck my dick as that solves one problem by introducing another.
+Every day people try to log in.

  This came about because I didn't want to learn Fail2ban and wanted a real project to learn Python better.
  I am sure fail2ban is much more feature full and whatnot, but I didn't want a client-server setup, just a simple press-and-go script.